Trios-Project-Group/Data-Analytics-Project/README.md

 https://www.kaggle.com/jilkothari/udemy-courses-development

 Description :
-A compilation of all the development related courses (10 thousand courses) which are available on Udemy's website.
+A compilation of all the development and IT related courses which are available on Udemy's website.
 ```